-Starting on Saturday, January 20, students may make appointments to visit the Writing Center using the “Schedule” button below.
+The Writing Center closed for the summer on April 13 at 5pm.
+Once fall classes resume, there will be a temporary link for signing up for appointments while the Writing Center works on its fall conference schedule.
+Starting on Saturday, September 8, students may make appointments to visit the Writing Center using the “Schedule” button below.
 You can sign up for one conference in a seven-day period and no more than 21 days in advance.
 Space is limited, so you are encouraged to sign up well in advance of your desired appointment time.

 Submit a draft of the writing project you wish to discuss, including an agenda of key topics you want to discuss at least 24 hours in advance of your appointment (48 hours in advance for scholarly writing projects).
 You can submit the draft by locating the Writing Fellow’s email using the Google doc that opens if you click on the hypertext link (Learn more about the Writing Fellows), which can be found on the Writing Fellows webpage.
 Do not upload directly to TutorTrac.